Do-it-yourself repairs can save both residents and owners money

 As spring approaches, animals and insects become more active.
 Ants, though harmless, can cause some distress when they appear, usually around sinks or in the kitchen.

 Fortunately, there are several chemical-free solutions to getting rid of ants.
 One method is to use double-sided masking tape, or double over the tape so there is a sticky side up, and placing them on the counter around the sugar container or cookie jar ants are after.

 Cutting a lemon in half and squeezing the juice into the window sill or a door where ants are entering will discourage them.
 Using a solution of water and lemon juice to wash the floors will also deter ants, as well and roaches and other insects.
 Also, a mixture of half vinegar and half water in a spray bottle can keep the ants at bay, and can be used at a picnic as well.

 Lastly, a liberal sprinkling of talcum powder in front of doors or other areas where ants are entering the house will drive them off.

 When you start hearing that annoying beep every few minutes around the house, you might think you’ve got a cricket on the premises.

 But it’s more likely your smoke detector battery is out of juice.
 The detector can be removed from its mount by twisting in a counterclockwise direction.
 There is a raised tab to push, which will allow you to pop out the battery and remove it.
 Most smoke detectors use a nine-volt battery, and if you have a tester you can find out if it’s dead.
 (Most fire departments recommend checking or replacing smoke detector batteries when we turn the clocks forward and back for daylight savings time.)

-When you look inside the smoke detector, you will see plus and minus signs, so when you instal the new battery, be sure those are lined up.
-Not only will this quick tenant fix save you money but also replacing smoke detectors is a key fire prevention tip to better ensure protection of your rental property.
+When you look inside the smoke detector, you will see plus and minus signs, so when you install the new battery, be sure those are lined up.
+Not only will this quick resident fix save you money but also replacing smoke detectors is a key fire prevention tip to better ensure protection of your rental property.